theUpsider/faculty-bot/README.md

 - news : where useful information for everyone gets posted by the bot
 - xp : where level ups get posted
 - rules : where your server rules are located
+- ads: where external members may post ads which automatically get deleted after a specified amout of time in the settings

+### Colors

+Speficy the color codes which gets used by the bot when sending embedded mssages etc.

+### Settings

+Here you may speficy other adjustable settings of the bot.
+- adstimeout: the time in milliseconds before an ad in the ads-channel gets deleted

 ### Other